gabriellemosc/Ecommerce_Project/README.md

 <h1 align="center"> Project "Reserva" Ecommerce </h1>

-<span>Nossa referência para fazer esse site foi da loja <a href="https://www.usereserva.com/?gad_source=1&gclid=Cj0KCQiA9667BhDoARIsANnamQYLynA7ewm7mCpcfk-0wf5uwTs3bRrLAI-t-mVEC5zaR2KSKUKTJO8aAlM7EALw_wcB">Reserva</a> 🛒 </span>
+<span>My reference for creating the website was <a href="https://www.usereserva.com/?gad_source=1&gclid=Cj0KCQiA9667BhDoARIsANnamQYLynA7ewm7mCpcfk-0wf5uwTs3bRrLAI-t-mVEC5zaR2KSKUKTJO8aAlM7EALw_wcB">Reserva</a> 🛒 </span>

 ## 🚀 About

 <p> This is a reference project used on a Brazilian website called <b>'Reserva'</b>.
-In this project, in addition to the mirrored look, we created an account management system, shopping cart, category and types of clothing, search filters by category, price, quantity sold, export of sales reports, payment system with integration with API paid market</p>
+In this project, in addition to the mirrored look, I created an account management system, shopping cart, category and types of clothing, search filters by category, price, quantity sold, export of sales reports, payment system with integration with API paid market</p>

 - This project was created using <b> Django a Python FrameWork</b>